gesslar/BeDocs/doc/installation.md

 ---
-layout: post
+title: Installation
-icon: fas fa-floppy-disk
+layout: default
-order: 2
+nav_order: 2
 ---

 Installation of BeDoc is straightforward and can be done via npm or yarn.
 The